How to Start a Blog (A Complete Beginner’s Guide)

 - Plugins to Maximize Lead Generation

-With that in mind, let’s look at a few of the best plugins for blog owners.
+With that in mind, let’s look at a few of the best plugins for blog owners!

-In fact, it’s such a feature-heavy plugin that we don’t have room to discuss everything it offers in this article.
+It’s actually such a feature-heavy plugin that we don’t have room to discuss everything it offers in this article.

 This plugin automatically detects and filters out spam from comments and contact form submissions.
-It also lets you manually specify which comments are spam, which helps the plugin improve its detection abilities for the future.
+Akismet also lets you manually specify which comments are spam, which helps the plugin improve its detection abilities for the future.